w3c/csswg-drafts/css-view-transitions-2/element-scoped-view-transitions.md

 to the user, we must pause the rendering of the DOM being transitioned.

-Document view transitions pause the rendering of the entire document while the callback is running, but Scoped View Transitions will only pause the rendering of the DOM subtree rooted at the scope.
+Document view transitions pause the rendering of the entire document while the callback is running, but Element-Scoped View Transitions will only pause the rendering of the DOM subtree rooted at the scope.

 When the callback is finished and the transition animations are running, the rendering is no longer paused, but each tagged element participating in the transition has its rendering hoisted into the corresponding `::view-transition-new` pseudo-element.
-(This is the same for scoped and document view transitions.)
+(This is the same for element-scoped and document-scoped view transitions.)

 ### Transition root

-Now that view transitions are scoped, we want to make it easy for the developer to determine which scope a `ViewTransition` object is associated with.
+Now that view transitions are element-scoped, we want to make it easy for the developer to determine which scope a `ViewTransition` object is associated with.
 So we're adding a `transitionRoot` property: